mirian320/alx-low_level_programming/0x01-variables_if_else_while/README.md

-The more brains you use, the less material you need
+do more of what you do